ryantd42/NY-Legislative-Git/2023/S3528A-2023/bill.md

  professionals through the  official  websites  of  the  office  and  the department  of  health  and by any other means deemed appropriate by the commissioner.
   § 2.
-This act shall take effect immediately.
+This act shall take effect on the first of April next  succeeding the date on which it shall have become a law.